-We are currently, and expect in the future to be, party to material license or collaboration agreements.
+We are currently, and expect in the future to be, party to material license or collaboration agreements, which may impose numerous obligations and restrictions on us.

 We are currently, and expect in the future to be, party to material license or collaboration agreements.
 These agreements typically impose numerous obligations and restrictions on us, such as various diligence, commercialization, insurance and payment obligations, among others, in order to maintain such licenses.
 Any of these restrictions or obligations could delay or otherwise negatively impact a transaction that we may wish to enter into.
 In addition, any termination of these licenses could result in the loss of significant rights and could harm our ability to commercialize our product candidates.